All Episodes

 Okay.

-You know, for the for the most part, you know, if I were to if I were to say, you know, I shouldn't get now, let's be clear.
+You know, if I were to, if I were to say, you know, I shouldn't get now, let's be clear, there's a difference between cancel culture and, you know, legal, um, the legalities behind speech.

-So if I were to say, you know, oh man, you know, well, I'm not even gonna say it because it's hard for me to even say these things because you're also talking to to basically a prude who who very rarely, if ever curses, let alone it could be it could be a banable offense too on YouTube.
+If I were to say, you know, oh man, you know, well, I'm not even going to say it because it's hard for me to even say these things because you're also talking to basically a prude who very rarely, if ever, curses, let alone sure.

 You're right.

-It's funny, that's it crossed my mind.
+That's, it crossed my mind.

-Point is I'm not I'm not an absolutist.
+Point is, I'm not, I'm not an absolutist.

 Should that be protected speech?